Understanding the Pleasure and Pain Principle Will Help You Hack Your Life

-So the perception for you is going to be that in needles gonna be really painful.
-Even if that perception is false, even if this kind of needles is a new kind of needles that doesn’t cause any pain.
+So the perception for you is going to be that needle is gonna be really painful.
+Even if that perception is false, even if this kind of needles is a new kind of needles that don’t cause any pain.
 Even if I already numbed you, the perception is, that is going to hurt you and therefore, perception is reality.

 So let’s back up a little bit and look at what this means.
-So you’ll do more to avoid pain than to gain pleasure, but what it is, is the perception of the pain you think you’re gonna have not the reality.
-In this already at step three, starts to explain some of the irrational decisions people make, right.
-You don’t study for that exam when you’re in college and you wait til the last minute.
+So you’ll do more to avoid pain than to gain pleasure, but what it is, is the perception of the pain you think you’re gonna have, not the reality.
+Step three starts to explain some of the irrational decisions people make, right.
+You don’t study for that exam when you’re in college and you wait till the last minute.

-Well because what you think, is you think it’s more painful to study today right, than it is to just let it go ‘til tomorrow.
-But then what happens is poopets of fam and what happens now the night before the exam, and guess what, now it feels like it’s gonna be a lot more painful if you don’t study.
+Well because what you think, is you think it’s more painful to study today right than it is to just let it go ‘til tomorrow.
+But then what happens is poop hits of the fam and what happens now the night before the exam, and guess what, now it feels like it’s gonna be a lot more painful if you don’t study.